Looking for Nugget couch configuration ideas? Here are some of our favorite single Nugget couch builds!

 This is a popular build to decorate with felt cut outs or lights for Christmas card photos or with Elf on the Shelf!

 Some people (ahem, my husband) also say this build looks like a person with a head arms and legs.
 You’re welcome for that visual.
+Use that idea if you want “monsters” in the room.

 The car port